Charmes de Kirwan, AOC Margaux, Medoc, Bordeaux, France, 2012

 This wine: a blend of cabernet sauvignon, merlot, cabernet franc and petit verdot; natural cork closure, 13% abv, Ann et Vin, £24 (12/2016)

-Consumer tasting note: a strong nose of mainly black berries and fruits, edged with cedar and spice, liquorice and a touch of cocoa; medium bodied with ripe firm tannins, with a palate of black berries and cherry with broom, spice, tobacco and liquorice.
+Consumer tasting note: a strong nose of mainly black berries and fruits, edged with cedar and spice, liquorice and a touch of cocoa; medium bodied with ripe firm tannins, with a palate of black berries and cherry with gorse flower (delicate coconut-like), spice, tobacco and liquorice.
 A medium-long length.
 Decant for an hour.

 WSET style tasting note

 Appearance: clear and bright, deep intensity ruby, showing tears.

 Nose: clean, pronounced intensity, developing, with aromas as they come, of initially meaty nuances which depart after a little time, then dark fruits and berries – black berry and spicy plum (mainly black with a little red) tinged with cedar and vanilla, lightly toasty, black liquorice, sweet oak edged with black cherry, cinnamon, a floral edge, touch of cocoa.

 Palate: dry, medium (+) acidity, ripe medium (+) tannins, medium alcohol and a medium body, medium (+) intensity, a sense of sweetness of black berried fruits in mid-palate, with flavours of black berry and black cherry, gorse flower (delicate coconut-like), vanilla and sweet oak, cedar, a little sweet tobacco, liquorice.
 A medium (+) length with a black berried cedary finish.